Silberling/gtmp-openweathermap/README.md

 ## Installation

 1. Place the OpenWeatherMap folder in the resources directory
+2. I tend to compile every gamemode.
+With current meta.xml you'll have to compile the code in release mode or modify the meta.xml to use the source files directly.
-2. Edit settings.xml and add
+3. Edit settings.xml and add
 ```<resource src="OpenWeatherMap" />```
-3. Sign up at http://openweathermap.org/ and get an appid
+4. Sign up at http://openweathermap.org/ and get an appid
-4. Edit meta.xml and set the value of setting name="owm_appId"
+5. Edit meta.xml and set the value of setting name="owm_appId"

 ## Using Forecasts